davidmcclure/open-syllabus-project/WORKFLOW.md

 1. `osp queue_read_format` - Queue format-extraction jobs.

-## Push OSP documents into Overview

-1. `osp corpus truncated_csv` - Generate a CSV with truncated document bodies that can be uploaded into Overview.

-1. Upload the CSV into Overview.

-1. `osp corpus pull_overview_ids` - Pull document IDs from Overview.

-**TODO**: Insert the Overview ids in a separate database, which can be joined onto the main `document` table.

 ## Index OSP documents in Elasticsearch

 1. `osp corpus_index create` - Create the ES index, set the mapping.